DUI Car Insurance in Washington

 Additional Costs to Consider When Having a DUI in Washington

 • Fines and fees.
 In Washington, DUI fines range from $350 up to $5,000, varying based on BAC, test refusal, and prior DUI history.
-Additional court costs, assessments, and fees from state and local agencies can push the total much higher, often into the low thousands.
+Additional court costs, assessments, and fees from state and local agencies can add to the costs.

 • Towing/impound fee.
 Under state law, the vehicle must be towed upon a DUI arrest.
 “Hailey’s Law” requires impoundment for at least 12 hours.
-Expect to pay between $100 and $1,200 or more when combining towing and daily storage fees.
+Expect to pay between $100 and $1,200 or more for towing and daily storage fees.

 • Drug education and treatment.
 Washington courts mandate a substance-use assessment and an alcohol education program.
 These typically cost $80 to $250; more intensive treatment or ongoing counseling adds extra expenses.

 • DMV reinstatement fee.
 After your DUI, expect to pay at least $150 to restore driving privileges.
-You may also need an SR‑22 for three years, which adds to your annual insurance costs.
+You may also need an SR‑22 for three years.

 • Ignition interlock device.
 Installation of an IID is mandatory for at least one year after conviction (longer for higher BAC or repeat offenses).
 Monthly monitoring typically costs around $100/month, plus setup and removal fees.